 The Crowds Care for Cancer: Supporting Survivors Challenge - To address the needs of cancer survivors, the Office of the National Coordinator for Health Information Technology (ONC) launched the Crowds Care for Cancer: Supporting Survivors Challenge in May 2013 in conjunction with the National Cancer Institute.
 The challenge aimed to incentivize the development of innovative information management tools and applications to help survivors manage their transition from specialty to primary care, for example, by facilitating activities such as coordinating recommendations, appointments, and resources from patient support networks and healthcare providers involved in their care.
 View the challenge winner here!

-The PopSciGrid Portal is a proof of concept platform demonstrating how community health data including health behaviors, policy, and demographics can be integrated, visualized, and communicated to help empower communities and support new avenues of research and policy for cancer prevention and control.
+The PopSciGrid Portal is a proof-of-concept platform that demonstrates how community health data including health behaviors, policy, and demographics can be integrated, visualized, and communicated to help empower communities and support new avenues of research and policy for cancer prevention and control.
 As a prototype for open-data tied to the White House’s Open Government Initiative and the HHS Health Data Initiative (HDI), the PopSciGrid Portal was designed to encourage trans-disciplinary collaboration, data harmonization, and development of new computational methods for population health.